Rockies vs. Nationals Player Props Betting Odds

 Profar Stats

-- Jurickson Profar has put up 82 hits with 20 doubles, two triples, seven home runs and 38 walks.
-He has driven in 34 runs with one stolen base.
+- Jurickson Profar has 20 doubles, two triples, seven home runs, 39 walks and 34 RBI (82 total hits).
+He's also stolen one base.

 Profar Recent Games